robvet/dapr-workshop/Assignment05/step-by-step.md

 ## Step 4: Test the application

 You're going to start all the services now.
-You specify the custom components folder you've created on the command-line using the `--components-path` flag so Dapr will use these config files:
+Like before, you'll specify the custom components folder you've created using the `--components-path` flag:

 1. Make sure no services from previous tests are running (close the terminal windows)

 1. Make sure all the Docker containers introduced in the previous assignments are running (you can use the `src/Infrastructure/start-all.ps1` script to start them).

-1. Open the terminal window in VS Code and make sure the current folder is `src/VehicleRegistrationService`.
+1. Open a **new** terminal window in VS Code and make sure the current folder is `src/VehicleRegistrationService`.

 1. Enter the following command to run the VehicleRegistrationService with a Dapr sidecar: